alexrobincrabbe/alexrobincrabbe/README.md

 - <sub><img height="30" alt="moodgardens-Photoroom" src="https://github.com/user-attachments/assets/9fb77c13-0954-42db-9f19-b15745a6146e" /></sub> — a React + Express.js (GraphQL, Prisma/Postgres, Redis/BullMQ) application that uses AI to transform journal entries into symbolic garden illustrations.
 Each picture is generated from the user’s own words, translating mood and emotion into colour, light and natural forms.
 Includes shareable gardens, progress bars, a calendar of past entries, a full image-generation pipeline.
 - <sub><img height="30" alt="portfolio-ezgif com-gif-maker" src="https://github.com/user-attachments/assets/4b120476-32ad-40ac-84f3-f65b88a6ca34" /></sub> — a full-stack personal portfolio built with React, Vite, Tailwind and FastAPI, featuring an AI assistant powered by a custom RAG pipeline (OpenAI + embeddings).
 Includes an interactive chat trained on my CV and background PDFs, a project showcase, and a contact form that sends messages directly to my inbox.
-Includes shareable gardens, progress bars, a calendar of past entries, a full image-generation pipeline.

 ## Tech Stack